geektutor/Leaderboard/README.md

 # Leaderboard

-HOW TO USE THIS TOOL LOCALLY
+HOW TO SET UP THIS PROJECT LOCALLY

 1. You must have local developer server installed on your machine like XAMPP, WAMP, LAMP